 If you miss a dose of loperamide, do not worry.
 Just take a dose after you next go to the toilet and have a runny poo.

 Do not take a double dose to make up for the one you forgot.

 What if I take too much?

 Do not take more than the recommended amount.

-If you take an extra dose of loperamide by accident, it's unlikely to harm you.
+If you take 1 extra dose of loperamide as a one-off, it's unlikely to harm you.
 But taking higher doses can cause serious heart problems.
 The signs include having a fast or irregular heartbeat.

 5. Side effects

-Like all medicines, loperamide can cause side effects in some people but many people have no side effects or only minor ones.
+Like all medicines, loperamide can cause side effects, but many people have no side effects or only minor ones.